 The acknowledged outer frontier of the solar system is around 9 billion miles from the sun.
 The Earth is around 93 million miles from the sun, which means that the solar system’s distant reaches are nearly 100 times as far away from the sun as the Earth.

-Because light travels at a speed of almost 186,000 miles per second (186,282 miles per second to be exact), light from the sun takes more than 13 hours to reach the solar system’s outer limits.
+Because light travels at a speed of almost 186,000 miles per second (186,282 miles per second), light from the sun takes more than 13 hours to reach the solar system’s outer limits.
 However, if 9 billion miles seems like a long way, consider that light from the sun takes nearly four years to reach the nearest star.

 The planets are named after well-known gods from Greek and Roman mythology.